-Economic institutions in the words of Acemoglu and Robinson shape economic incentive: the incentives to become educated, to save and invest, to innovate and adopt new technologies,
+Economic institutions in the words of Acemoglu and Robinson shape economic incentive: the incentives to become educated, to save and invest, to innovate and adopt new technologies, and so on.25 It is the political process that determines what economic institutions people live under, and it is the political institutions of a nation that determine how this process work.

 All these great legendry figures the world celebrate today like Bill Gates, Steve Jobs and Thomas Edison had talent and ambition but they all responded to incentives, their school system, economic and political institutions enabled and made sure that these great men achieved success.
-But in sub-Saharan Africa, the reverse is the case, there are many great men with talents, but the leaders of these countries are not providing the basic things needed for them to acquire a unique set of skills to complement their talents.
-The important ways to facilitate sustained development is by investing in innovation, through that government will use the money generated from the revenue to build good roads, provide steady power supply, create economic incentives and provides a level playing field for their masses to invest and save.
-When all these measures are put in place, the rate of poverty, unemployment and high death rates that most countries in Africa suffer today will reduce drastically.
+But in sub-Saharan Africa, the reverse is the case, there are many great men